2024 HURRICANE SEASON: DAMAGE AND RECOVERY UPDATES FOR THE CARIBBEAN ISLANDS

 Status: All clear

-Antigua and (especially) Barbuda were among the hardest-hit islands in 2018, and while rebuilding and recovery took years, the infrastructure is in place to welcome tourists.
+Antigua and (especially) Barbuda were among the hardest-hit islands in 2018, and while rebuilding and recovery took years, the infrastructure is back to welcoming tourists.

-The State Department has given the islands a level-1 rating, and mask mandates and vaccination requirements have been lifted.
+The State Department has given the islands a level-1 rating.

 You can get updates on the situation in the islands at Visit Antigua & Barbuda.